 Know Your Strengths

-You can base your goals on anything you want, although the chances of your success are significantly increased if firstly you base them on your strengths and secondly on your opportunities in the field your are currently under taking.
-It is very important to know your strengths and weakness before undertaking any goal setting venture as this will help you decide what naturally flows from within you.
+You can base your goals on anything you want, although the chances of your success are significantly increased if firstly you base them on your strengths and secondly on your opportunities in the field you are currently undertaking.

-Do some self research such as a personal SWOT, Strengths, Weaknesses, Opportunities and Threats.
-When conducting a personal research note the following:-
+Do some self-research such as personal SWOT analysis, Strengths, Weaknesses, Opportunities and Threats.
+When conducting personal research note the following:-

-- Opportunities are the external circumstances you expect to arise, create or already exist and expect them to aid you moving towards your set goals.
+Opportunities are the external circumstances you expect to arise, create or already exist and expect them to aid you in moving towards your set goals.